What differentiates a successful business transformation strategy from one that hinders positive change within an organization?

 Planning a Successful Business Transformation Strategy

-In our experience, this follows certain guidelines that lead the transformation in the right direction.
+In our experience, following certain guidelines leads the transformation in the right direction.

 When designing a business transformation strategy, build no more details than necessary for the organization to operate.
 This leaves as much “white space” as is practical.
 A rule of thumb that we use is to design 75%, and leave 25% for the individuals within the organization to design within the boundaries of their own roles.
 This enables the individuals to continue to build on the wider design framework, including filling in the blank spaces, which enables the organization to respond to emerging issues.